 I first began to dive into photography about 6 years ago.
 At the time, I didn’t know how seriously I would take to the hobby.
-So, when I first got my feet wet it was with an entry level DSLR camera and kit lens to make sure I didn’t blow too much of my savings.
+So, when I first got my feet wet, I bought an entry level DSLR camera kit from Amazon to make sure I didn’t blow too much of my savings.
 I got the camera to shoot landscape photos while traveling.
 Slowly, my travels became as much about coming home with a good batch of photos as about just seeing and experiencing where I was visiting.
 However, even though it began to become clear that my interest in photography had become very serious, there was plenty that I didn’t know back then that I know now.

 Learn the Exposure Triangle as Soon as Possible

 When starting out, I didn’t make a big commitment to learning the exposure triangle—that is, the relationship between shutter speed, aperture, and ISO, and how those parameters affect your photo.
 I knew a slow shutter speed (having the shutter of the camera open for a long-ish time) could blur motion to the point I could get that silky smooth waterfall look, but I wasn’t sure how aperture came into play or how ISO affected my exposure.